Past, Present, and Future of Bug Tracking in the Generative AI Era: Discussion

 \subsubsection{Agent Capabilities as Research Problems}

 As illustrated in Figure \ref{fig:propose}, each capability represented in the workflow, such as bug report enhancement, reproduction, classification, localization, patch generation, and verification, can itself be viewed as a distinct research problem.
-Advances in natural language processing can refine bug report enhancement, program analysis techniques can strengthen localization, and test generation research can improve reproduction and verification.
+Advances in NLP and LLMs can refine bug report enhancement, program analysis techniques can strengthen localization, and test generation research can improve reproduction and verification.
 Researchers can therefore explore each of the boxes in Figure \ref{fig:propose} as independent research topics, while also examining how these functions interoperate within an end-to-end framework that spans the entire bug tracking system.